Michael Avenatti: Fraud and embezzlement conviction and sentencing

 Also, on March 25, 2019, the U.S. Attorney for the Central District of California, Nicola T. Hanna, announced in Los Angeles the filing of a 197-page complaint accusing Avenatti of wire fraud and bank fraud.
 The indictment said that Avenatti had embezzled money from a client and had defrauded a Mississippi bank by submitting false tax returns to obtain more than $4 million in loans.
 Prosecutors also alleged that Avenatti had not filed personal tax returns for the years in question.

-On April 10, 2019, Avenatti was charged by a federal grand jury in Santa Ana, California with embezzling funds that his client, NBA player Hassan Whiteside, had wired to him in January 2017 to pay a settlement to his ex-girlfriend.
+On April 10, 2019, Avenatti was charged by a federal grand jury in Santa Ana, California with embezzling funds that NBA player Hassan Whiteside had wired to him in January 2017 to pay a settlement to his ex-girlfriend Alexis Gardner, who was represented by Avenatti.
 Avenatti was accused of withholding client funds and applying most of the settlement money of $1.75 million, along with his included $1 million fees, to invest $2.5 million in a share of a private jet.
 He was further accused of misrepresenting Whiteside's settlement payment as monthly installments, which he paid out until June 2018, totaling $194,000.
 Federal agents subsequently seized a Honda HA-420 twin-engine jet from Santa Barbara Airport co-owned by Avenatti and former client, Indigo Systems co-founder William J. Parrish, as the latter was about to embark on a flight.
 Parrish successfully sued Avenatti in 2017 for $2.1 million for failure to repay a 2013 loan.
 Avenatti had not appeared in court to defend himself and appealed that judgment.
 Avenatti denies the charges.